Aloso/colo/color_spaces.md

 The small x and y values are used to draw the chromacity diagram of the CIE XYZ color space.
 It is just another way to represent CIE XYZ.

 [Source](https://wolfcrow.com/what-is-the-difference-between-cie-lab-cie-rgb-cie-xyy-and-cie-xyz/)

+## Grayscale (`gry`)

+This color space only includes colors between white and black with no saturation.
+Its only component is _light_, which corresponds to the last HSL component.
+Converting a color to grayscale is not reversible, since hue and saturation are discarded.